Cloud Providers

 Remember, if you have defined any other client-side env variables in your project, make sure to add them to the command above when building your client

-Since the result of building is just a bunch of static files, you can now deploy your web client to any static hosting provider (e.g. Netlify, Cloudflare, ...) by deploying the contents of .wasp/build/web-app/build/.
+Since the result of building is just a bunch of static files, you can now deploy your web client to any static hosting provider (e.g. Netlify, Cloudflare, ...) by deploying the contents of .wasp/out/web-app/build/.

 4. Deploying the Database database